This post was updated on Sep 2, 2023

 When you hear the word “passion”, what is the first thing that comes to mind?
-Do you think about romance and passionate love, or do you think of finding your passion or sense of purpose in life?
+Do you think about romance and passionate love, or do you think of finding your passion or a feeling of purpose in life?

-But is passion something that only some of us have while others search far and wide to find it?
-Should you speak to a remote relationship coach to find your “true” passion?
-Is passion as elusive as happiness?
+But is this intersection of meaning, desire and commitment something that only some of us have, while others search far and wide to find it?
+Are passionate experiences as elusive as happiness?

-Passion can mean a whole lot of different things to different people.
-For some, passion takes a form of obsessive love or sexual attraction, while others see it as long-term commitment and motivation to a topic or activity.
-Still, most definitions of passion seem to include intense feelings and emotions, whether long-term or short lived.
-In general, passion is often linked with topics, people, and activities with the following characteristics:
+Passion can mean a lot of different things to different people.
+For some, passionate relationships take the form of obsessive love or sexual attraction, while others see it as long-term commitment and sustained motivation.

 - Something you’re dedicated to

 Everybody has their own idea of what passion means to them, but we all agree that when we are passionate about someone or something, it becomes precious, valuable, and we are motivated around it.
 Where a passionate relationship exists (to someone or something), we cherish its rarity.
 Passionate love for a person or a pursuit is special.

 But, this doesn’t necessarily mean that passion is something that you must necessarily quest for on pilgrimage like some elusive and mythical thing.
 Sometimes passion is immediately evident, and sometimes it is cultivated.
 A passionate relationship can start in many ways.

 It’s a mistake to think that passion is always spontaneous, intense and self-apparent.
 It can also be grown and curated.
 Most people who are passionate about something started out with an interest, then a commitment, then an enthusiasm, then a passion.
 This is true whether it’s work, a hobby, personal growth, the quality of a relationship, or any other area of inspiration.

 What is Passion in a Relationship?